mulle-c/mulle-container/dox/API_POINTERARRAY.md

                                 struct mulle_allocator *allocator)
 ```

-Initialize an unused `set` with `notapointer` and `allocator`.
+Initialize an unused `array` with `notapointer` and `allocator`.
 With capacity you can specify an initial size of the array.

-`notakey` is usually NULL, but if you want to store NULLs in the pointerarray, then you could use `mulle_container_not_a_pointer_key`.
+`notakey` is usually NULL, but if you want to store NULLs in the pointerarray, then you could use `mulle_not_a_pointer`.

 `allocator` is a mulle-allocator.
 It can be NULL for the default allocator.